muhammadadyl/SouthernX/README.md

 ## Frontend Architecture
 Frontend Architecture is designed on React and Redux in Typescript using CRA [Create React App](https://github.com/facebookincubator/create-react-app).
 I made few changes in UI, since Service Date was not provided in a Mock_data.json I have converted that into Date of Birth search. you could either search by DOB or by Policy Number. if you using DOB.
-Policy Number wont show you validation error. but if you keep both fields empty it will show validation error on policy number.
+Policy Number wont show validation error. but if you keep both fields empty it will show validation error on policy number.

 ## MongoDb
 For the database engine I have used mongo, because it's easy to use with json data.